MaximBelov/cordova-plugin-bluetooth-classic-serial-port/README.md

 ### Parameters

+- __deviceId__: Identifier of the remote device.
+For Android this is the MAC address.
 - __interfaceId__: The interface to send the data to
 - __data__: ArrayBuffer of data
 - __success__: Success callback function that is invoked when the connection is successful. [optional]